stanley-1/tp/docs/DeveloperGuide.md

 *MSS*

-1. User requests to add a new contact
+1. User requests to add a new contact.
-2. SociaLite adds the contact
+2. SociaLite adds the contact.

     Use case ends.